voxj/HackInjector/README.md

 # HackInjector

 HackInjector is a Python application that provides various fun and simulated hacking functionalities.
-It is a joke program intended for entertainment purposes only and does not perform any actual hacking or harm to devices.

 ## Features